Tips on selling (or buying) an antique or vintage clock

 Juba Schatz time and strike mantel clock

-Though certainly not a definitive guide to selling, I hope I have provided some pointers and ideas when you decide to sell (or buy) your antique or vintage mechanical clock.
+Though this is not a definitive guide to selling, I hope these pointers and ideas will help when you decide to sell (or buy) your antique or vintage mechanical clock.

 2 thoughts on “Tips on selling (or buying) an antique or vintage clock